-Each white to off-white, oval shaped, film-coated tablet, engraved with "60" on one side of the tablet and "N" on the other side of the tablet contains 60 mg of raloxifene hydrochloride.
+Each white-to-off-white, oval, film-coated tablet, engraved with "60" on one side of the tablet and "N" on the other side of the tablet contains 60 mg of raloxifene hydrochloride.
 Nonmedicinal ingredients: colloidal anhydrous silica, hypromellose, macrogol, magnesium stearate, microcrystalline cellulose, polydextrose, povidone, pregelatinized starch, and titanium dioxide.

 How should I use this medication?

 The recommended adult dose of raloxifene is 60 mg daily at the same time each day, with or without food.